 Your ride capsule holds four people, and you’re each assigned a role: navigator, pilot, commander, or engineer.
 You’ll be responsible for pushing buttons when you are instructed (don’t worry, if you don’t hit the button at the right time, Disney will do it for you – nothing will go wrong!).

-Your capsule will physically tilt and spin (hence the motion-sickness bags).
+Your capsule will physically tilt and spin… and spin, and spin (hence the motion-sickness bags).
 Some riders have reported their equilibrium is a little off after the ride.
 Others have reported headaches for the remainder of the day or a feeling of wooziness.

 Mission: Space Green Team Experience